linkedin/rest.li/Send-Rest_li-Request-Query-In-Request-Body_converted.md

 ## Introduction

-[Rest.li
-protocol](Rest.li-Protocol)
-specifies what HTTP method will be used for each type of Rest.li request.
-However, sometimes due to security constraint (i.e. not wanting to send some sensitive information in URI) or jetty buffer limitation (i.e. there may pose a threshold on the longest query that can go through), we may want to customize the HTTP method used to send a particular Rest.li request to a Rest.li server.
+[Rest.li protocol](Rest.li-Protocol) specifies what HTTP method will be used for each type of Rest.li request.
+However, sometimes due to security constraint  (i.e. not wanting to send some sensitive information in URI) or jetty buffer limitation (i.e. there may pose a threshold on the longest query that can go through), it may be required to customize the HTTP method used to send a particular Rest.li request to a Rest.li server.

 ## ClientQueryTunnelFilter and ServerQueryTunnelFilter